 The Likud party leader called snap elections in December, hoping for a fresh mandate after spending nine years in power.

 Now it seems Israelis would rather make a change at the top and much of it has to do with Netanyahu’s personality.

-Many saw his speech before the American Congress last week, in which Netanyahu warned about the danger a nuclear-armed Iran would pose to the Jewish state, as an election stunt that was designed more to shore up his popularity than to effectively assist the campaign against Iran’s nuclear ambitions.
+Many saw his speech to America’s Congress last week, in which Netanyahu warned about the dangers of a nuclear-armed Iran, as an election stunt that was designed more to shore up his popularity than effectively assist the campaign against Iran’s nuclear ambitions.

 In addition to accusations that the prime minister is reckless with Israel’s strategic relations, criticism of his — and his wife’s — personal conduct has also emerged.

-The revelation in 2013 that the couple had a double bed installed on the plane flying them to former British prime minister Margaret Thatcher’s funeral in London — a mere four-hour flight — irked many Israelis.
+The revelation in 2013 that the couple had a double bed installed on the plane flying them to former British prime minister Margaret Thatcher’s funeral in London — a mere four-hour flight — irked many.

 Then there was the odd revelation that Sara Netanyahu deposited empty bottles paid for by the prime minister’s office and pocketed the cash herself.